A springtime forage for wild garlic, a family recipe, and a delicious sandwich

 First up: the foraging!

 There’s something beautifully simple about foraging.
-It clears your head, gets you into nature, and reminds you how generous the wild can be.
-And there’s no better pleasure than cooking with something you’ve found yourself.
+First, it clears your head, then it gets you into nature, and ultimately, it reminds you how generous the wild can be.
+Above all, there’s no greater pleasure than cooking with something you’ve found yourself.

 Spring is the perfect time to hunt for wild garlic.
 The season starts in late winter and runs through to late spring.
 You’ll often smell its galicky scent before you see it.